The Amazon rainforest is on fire: What we know and how you can help

 Originally published Aug.
 21, 2019.

 Updates, Aug.
 22 and Aug.
 23: Adds more background and adds statements from Greenpeace, WWF EU and Sierra Club.
 Updates Aug.
 24: Adds more background.
-Aug 25 update.
+Aug.
+25 and Aug.
+26 update: Adds background.

-Discuss: The Amazon rainforest fires are still burning: What's happening and how you can help
+Discuss: Amazon rainforest fire: What's happening now and how you can help

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.